 In England & Wales, the general rule is that the losing party pays a proportion of the winning party’s costs.

 You may already have legal expenses insurance in place which will cover both legal expenses and costs exposure, for example Directors & Officers (D&O) insurance).
 If you have cover in place, this is sometimes referred to as ‘before the event’ insurance, i.e., before the circumstances which gave rise to the dispute.

 You might like to consider ‘after the event insurance’ (ATE) to insure you against the risks of being ordered to pay the other side’s costs in the event that you do not succeed.

 The level of insurance premium for ATE insurance depends on factors such as the extent of cover and the risk involved.
 As a rough guide, however, a premium of 30–40% of the sum insured is usual.
 For ATE policies taken out from 1 April 2013 onwards, the cost of the ATE premium is generally not recoverable from the other side.
 It is possible, however, for funders to cover ATE premiums as part of an overall funding package.

-We are happy to discuss the options with you in order to pursue or defend your legal proceedings.
+Bright Line Law is happy to discuss the options with you in order to pursue or defend your legal proceedings.